inspec/inspec-aws/docs-chef-io/content/aws_cloudfront_cache_policy.md

 : The unique identifier for the cache policy.

-: For additional information, see the [AWS documentation on AWS CloudFormation cache policy.](<https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudfront-cache> policy.html).
+  For additional information, see the [AWS CloudFormation cache policy documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-cloudfront-cachepolicy.html).

 ## Properties